CFB5310W - Refrigerator-freezer BEKO - Free user manual and instructions

 4 - MAINTENANCE AND CLEANING

-Regular maintenance and cleaning will ensure good performance and reliability, while extending the working-life of the hood.
-Special attention should be reserved to the grease filter and to the charcoal filter (recycling mode).
+Regular maintenance and cleaning will ensure good performance and reliability, while extending the working life of the hood.
+Special attention should be reserved for the grease filter and the charcoal filter (recycling mode).

 4.1 - Grease filter